(Sumō wrestlers) , Shimooka Renjō, c.1868–71, Albumen print, Tokyo Photographic Art Museum

 - Closed Mondays (unless Monday is a public holiday in which case the museum will open and instead close the following day).
 Please check the museum website for closures during Golden Week.

 - Admission：Adults ¥700 (560)/college students ¥600 (480)/high school and junior high school students, 65 and over ¥500 (400).
 Prices in parenthesis apply to groups of 20 or more.
-Admission is free for elementary-school children or younger; junior high school students living or attending schools in the Tokyo metropolitan area, holders of Japan’s disability identification cards (shogaisha techo) together with one caregiver, and holders of the museum’s annual passport together with one accompanying person.
+Admission is free for elementary-school children or younger; junior high school students living or attending schools in the Tokyo metropolitan area, holders of Japan’s disability identification cards (shogaisha techo) together with two caregiver, and holders of the museum’s annual passport together with one accompanying person.
 Those aged 65 or over are admitted free on the third Wednesday of each month. * Multiple discounts do not apply.

 “History of Japanese Early Photography: Kantō Region, Images of Japan, 1853-1912” is part of an ongoing series of exhibitions at the Tokyo Photographic Art Museum that introduce early photographic technology and history through in-depth explorations of how photography entered and developed in different regions of Japan.